kevinstubbs/EasyIAPs/README.md

 ## Features

-- [x] In App Purchases supports only Consumables.
+- [x] In-App Purchases supports only Consumables.
-- [x] In App Purchases and receipt validation via server.
+- [x] In-App Purchases and receipt validation via server.
 - [ ] A receipt validation server for testing [ Will be available in 0.1.5 ].
 - [ ] Non-Consumables, Auto-Renewable Subscriptions, Free Subscriptions, Non-Renewing Subscriptions [ Will be available in 0.1.5 ].